 NGF TOP 100 BUSINESSES IN GOLF

-Mizuno is a large, long-standing Japanese company involved primarily in baseball and golf in the United States, but with a presence in soccer, running, tennis, beach volleyball, and more.
+Mizuno is primarily involved in baseball and golf in the United States, but the company also has a presence in soccer, running, tennis, beach volleyball, and more.
 Mizuno USA, Inc. operates as a wholly owned subsidiary of its Japanese parent.

 In order to produce more of its trademark Grain Flow Forged irons for the U.S. market, the company set up a 520,000 square-foot facility in Braselton, Georgia in 2015.

-“Mizuno is making moves to fast-track growth and further strengthen the brand as a frontrunner in the U.S. sporting goods market,” Bob Puccini, President of Mizuno USA, Inc. and Director of Mizuno Corporation, said.
+“Mizuno is making moves to fast-track growth and further strengthen the brand as a frontrunner in the U.S. sporting goods market,” said former Mizuno USA President Bob Puccini.
 “Our investment in cutting-edge infrastructure affords us the opportunity to continue growth while also benefitting from the additional resources, efficiencies and service capabilities provided by the new facility.”

 Mizuno is fundamentally identified as an iron company by most consumers, but has been a part of significant innovations over the years – among them, introducing the first golf clubs with carbon heads (Vanguard drivers) in 1982 and the first clubs to incorporate pure titanium (Ti-110 and Ti-120) in 1990.